Table of Contents[Hide][Show]

 Stevia is an herb from South America that has been used for centuries.

 Today it comes in both powder and liquid form and can be used in cakes, bakes, and anything you want to add sweetness to.
-It is 250 times sweeter than sucrose (sugar) and the active components are steviol glycosides, rebaudioside A and stevioside.

 It’s been used for the longest period of time in the Japanese food supply after saccharin was banned but can now be found throughout the world.

 Something most people aren’t aware of is that there is white stevia and green leaf stevia.
-The white powder is more chemically processed, while the green leaf is a more natural form.
-The liquid extract is also less processed, which is my preferred option.
+The white powder is chemically processed, while the green leaf is a more natural form.
+Green leaf stevia is not as sweet, which is probably why it hasn’t been commercialized as much as other forms of stevia.

-You can also get flavored stevia liquids, like vanilla, chocolate and so forth, which make great additions to chocolate desserts for example.
-I guess it just depends on preference and how you are going to use it.
+The liquid extract is also less processed.
+You can also get flavored stevia liquids, like vanilla, chocolate and so forth, which make great additions to chocolate desserts for example – for that extra flavor-punch.
+It just depends on preference and how you are going to use it.

 - Zero calories